-    Quaint English splendour at its very, Lily’s Tea Garden is one of those secrets that most people don’t want tell.
+Quaint English splendour at its very best, Lily’s Tea Garden is one of those secrets that most people don’t want tell.
 But the cat is now out of the bag.
 It’s quite something to find the perfect retreat from a bustling market town only minutes away from the high street, but here it is.
 Lily’s Tea Garden is totally dog friendly and serves tasty homemade food.
 A must for any rumbling tummy day-trippers.

 17 Market St, Shrewsbury SY1 1LE